Beli menu search and rating flow mockups

 Problem

-Beli's rating page overwhelmed users with too many choices, and the lack of menu search made it hard to log specific dishes — turning a simple task into a tedious one.
+Beli's rating page overwhelmed users with too many choices at once, and the absence of menu search forced them to recall dish names from memory, turning a simple task into a frustrating, high-effort experience.

 Team